Signet Essay Contest

 Essays submitted without a cover letter on parent/legal guardian’s letterhead or cover letters that do not include the above details will be disqualified.

 - Essays must be at least two and no more than three double-spaced pages, computer or typewritten (please do not staple submissions).
-Please include four (4) copies (including the cover letter) of each essay submitted.
-Entries must be mailed to Penguin Group (USA) Inc., Academic Marketing Department, Signet Classics Student Scholarship Essay Contest #19, 375 Hudson Street, New York, NY 10014.
-To be eligible, all entries must be postmarked by April 14, 2015 and received on or by April 21, 2015.
+Please include four (4) copies (including four (4) cover letters) of each essay submitted.
+Entries must be mailed to Penguin Publishing Group, Academic Marketing Department, Signet Classics Student Scholarship Essay Contest #20, 375 Hudson Street, New York, NY 10014.
+To be eligible, all entries must be postmarked by April 14, 2016 and received on or by April 21, 2016.
 Submissions by fax, email or any other electronic means will not be considered.

 - Entries will not be returned.
 By entering the Contest, contestants agree to abide by these rules, and represent and warrant that the entries are their own and original creations, and do not violate or infringe the rights, including, without limitation, copyrights, trademark rights or rights of publicity/privacy, of any third party.